renzceee/HIDClient-Macro/README.md

 3. Start the service if required by your device/ROM.
 4. For real‑time typing, tap the keyboard icon to open your soft keyboard and begin typing.
 5. To send a prepared string, use the Manual Input field and press Send.
-6. To control the pointer, open the touchpad/mouse view.

 ### Macros